 After the massive success of Behemoth, Redington kept up its trend of bringing bigger-game reels into the market without a hefty price tag.
 Grande is another such reel.
 With features and power that can compete with the fishing industry’s priciest offerings, this reel has stunned anglers with its affordable cost.
 And a best saltwater large arbor fly reel.

 First, the colors are spectacular.
 They go with every fly rod I own.
 And because this reel targets bigger, marine fish, performance has to be its main selling point.
-That is why Grande has an enormous drag that can fight everything from a colossal steelhead, false albacore, to even a 200 pounds shark.
+That is why Grande has an enormous drag that can fight everything from a colossal steelhead, and false albacore, to even a 200 pounds shark.
 The system is smooth and can also protect light tippets.
 I detected no startup inertia and am confident it will keep like this because the drag housing is fully sealed.

 Apart from the drag, the construction is rock solid.
 The body is machined from high-quality aluminum and anodized for durability.
 The only thing that could improve about it is the weight.
 Grande is considerably heavier than most reels of its league, and even though it is the best fly reel for seawater fishing, it is a pain to carry it to the beach.